StarpTech/k8s-gitops/README.md

 - [X] One way to diffing, labeling, deployment and deletion
 - [X] Agnostic to how manifests are generated.

+## Environment management

+Here are some ideas how you can deal with multiple environments:

+- Monorepo: Put your infrastucture code along your code.
+You can create different branches for different environments.
+- Multiple repositories: Create a config-repository which reflect the state of your environment.
+In that case you don't need to retrigger your CI for config changes and there is no "leading" application repository.
+- Preview deployments: Manage a local umbrella-chart which describes the environment of your preview-deployment.
+You could also create a config-repository for preview-deplyoments.

 ## :checkered_flag: Result

 > Done!
 You have an automated CI/CD GitOps workflow to manage an microservice architecture at any size and **without** relying on server components like a kubernetes operator.